dougbutner/web-4/README.md

  - **Web 3**
 Decentralized web.
 Applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

+ - **Web 4**
+Time web.
+Applications exist in distributed networks instead of a central server.
+This unfederated model trades control and censorship ability for freedom and lack of opinion.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.

 As more and more individuals and societies are reconsidering the place of government, censorship,   and federated vs unfederated power, web 3 is emerging as a powerful, provable option to shape the evolution of society on planet Earth.